International Institute in Geneva: People

-The president is Eric Willumsen (founder and executive vice-president).
-The chancellor is Claude Martin, former Director General of World Wide Fund for Nature.
+The president was Eric Willumsen (founder and executive vice-president).
+The chancellor was Claude Martin, former Director General of World Wide Fund for Nature.
 Nigerian chief trade negotiator Chiedu Osakwe was an adjunct professor at the institution until 2017.

 Exchange programmes

 IIG has educational affiliation agreements for study abroad in North and South America including Boston University, Tulane in New Orleans, IUP in Pennsylvania, MIIS in California, UConn in Connecticut, Champlain College in Vermont, Anahuac University in Mexico City, Universidad Externado de Colombia in Colombia and Universidad de San Ignacio de Loyola in Peru.

 IIG has also affiliation agreements for study abroad in Asia with the Indian Institute of Foreign Trade, New Delhi, India.

 Extra-curricular activities

 IIG has a Model UN team that participates in Harvard WorldMUN and United Ambassadors MUNC Geneva conferences organized annually.

 IIG has a football team that practices regularly and plays matches with other university teams in Geneva.